Asian Needle Ant

 While they are not aggressive as are fire ants and generally attempt to flee contact with humans, they will sting when pressured.
 The majority of stings from Asian needle ants occur when humans accidentally place their hands in nests or on ants, applying pressure to the ant that evokes a defensive sting.
 Because of this, it is wise to wear thick gloves when handling mulch, moving debris or placing one’s hand in dark areas that might be infested by Asian needle ants.

 At present, there is no formalized management recommendation.
 However, because this species is predatory and scavenges on invertebrate carrion, it has been noted that they will recruit to protein-based insecticide baits.
 Professional products such as Extinguish Plus®, Advion® Fire Ant Bait, Optigard® and Maxforce FG® are suitable baits for this pest.
-It is important to think in terms of *management* rather
+For homeowners, some of the fire ant baits such as “Amdro”, should work.
+It is important to think in terms of *management* rather than eradication.

 - Check the area carefully and confirm that you are dealing with Asian needle ants.

-- Treat each zone following the product’s label directions.
+- Treat each designated zone according to the bait product’s label directions.

 - Check the area for continued needle ant activity in 3-4 weeks and re-treat areas where you see activity (Note: some product labels may restrict the number of applications per season).